Gex: Enter the Gecko: Gameplay

 Gex in the first level, "Out of Toon".
 Pawprints at the top represent his remaining health, and the carrots in front of him are collectibles.
 When Gex stands on the green button across the water, the player will finish the level if the requirements have been met.

 The player controls Gex, an anthropomorphic gecko who runs, jumps, and attacks his way through television-themed levels.
 Gex can perform a tail whip attack, a tail bounce, and a flying karate kick, and he can climb certain walls and ceilings, a quality shared with real-life geckos.
 Gex's attacks can inflict damage on enemies, activate icons in the hub world that provide helpful hints, and break small TV sets that contain different colored flies, which, when consumed, can add an extra health point, add an extra life, unlock temporary upgrades, add oxygen in the outer space levels, or mark a level checkpoint.
 Specific stages require the player to collect power-ups to move throughout the level or to stay alive, as is the case with the futuristic stages in which the player must collect cyber energy to activate certain jump pads and bridges.
 While the majority of enemies can be defeated using Gex's move set, others must be eliminated by manipulating objects or machinery.

-TV sets act as level entrances in the hub world, which expands as the player collects remotes.
+TV sets act as level entrances in the hub world, which expands as the player collects remotes and defeats boss enemies.
 Completing level objectives grants red and silver remotes in normal stages and gold remotes in bonus stages.
 Red remotes are collected by standing on a green button in front of in-world television sets after meeting level-specific objectives, which can be completed in any order, after which the player is transported to the hub world.
 Each normal stage has two silver remotes: one is hidden in the level, and another is awarded when the player collects 120 collectibles.
 Gold remotes are rewarded upon completion of bonus levels, which are unlocked by collecting silver remotes.
 Collecting all available remotes unlocks a special ending showcasing the game's concept art.